 Things to Do

-If you’re looking for an off-the-beaten path trail, try the Radar Beaches hike.
-The hike begins at the Radar Hill parking lot, and descends down a fairly steep path tot he beach.
+If you’re looking for an off-the-beaten-path trail, try the Radar Beaches hike.
+The hike begins at the Radar Hill parking lot and descends a fairly steep path tot he beach.
 The trail is on the difficult side, so be prepared and know your family’s limits.
-On the easier side, the 2 kilometer Tonquin Trail winds pleasantly through the Pacific Rim National Park, and opens up to the ocean at MacKenzie Beach.
+On the easier side, the 2-kilometre Tonquin Trail winds pleasantly through the Pacific Rim National Park and opens up to the ocean at MacKenzie Beach.
 Watch your footing on the slippery planks of the trail boardwalk when wet, which is more often than not at this time of year.

 Where to Stay